Skip to content

 Attack Chain

-1. Attacker authenticates to the Open WebUI application.
+1. Attacker obtains an authenticated account on the Open WebUI instance.

 Impact